ldaniels528/trifecta/README.md

 		| test.app1.alerts  1          dev602.ldaniels528.com:9092  1         |
 		| test.app1.alerts  2          dev601.ldaniels528.com:9092  1         |
 		+ ------------------------------------------------------------------- +

+To retrieve the start and end offsets and number of messages available for a topic across any number of partitions:

 	ldaniels@localhost:2181:/> kstats test.app1.alerts 0 2
 		+ ------------------------------------------------------------------------ +